spotinst/help/src/docs/ocean/features/eks-bottlerocket-ami-conf.md

 3. On your required virtual node groups:

     1. Insert Bottlerocket AMI ID.
-    2. Copy the user-data.toml file content and paste it to the userData field in the Spot API.
+    2. Copy the user-data.toml file content and paste into the userData field in the Spot API.

    <br>